Air Transportation | International Travel | Automobile |

 Movies and other entertainment charged to the room will not be reimbursed.
 Health Club charges, golf, mini-bar and other personal services will not be reimbursed.
 When traveling with a companion the employee is responsible for any additional charges above single occupancy.

-The detailed itemized bill from the hotel must be submitted as supporting documentation for reimbursement.
+A detailed, $0 balance due, itemized bill from the hotel must be submitted as supporting documentation for reimbursement.
 In addition, the detailed bill for any restaurant expenses charged to the room must be submitted.

 When it is convenient and preferred by the employee, staying with friends can save the Colleges money.
 When approved by the Department Head prior to the trip, the reasonable cost of a gift or a meal in return for such hospitality is reimbursable.
 The cost of such gift or meal must be supported by a receipt and clearly explained on the travel report.
 The cost of the meal or gift plus any additional transportation costs must never exceed the cost of standard accommodations at the business destination, nor can a "cash payment" be made to the host.